ferreiratiago/js-wtf/iife.md

 ### Why?
 When the parser encounters the `function` keyword in the global scope or inside another function it treats it as a `function declaration` and not as a `function expression`.

-The `SyntaxError` exception is because the function declaration requires a name and the parser got our `(` after the `function` keyword instead of the name.
+The `SyntaxError` exception is because the function declaration requires a `name` and the parser gets our `(` after the `function` keyword instead.

-In order to treat it as a `function expression` we need to explicitly tell the parser.
+To treat it as a `function expression` we need to explicitly tell the parser, e.g.
 ```js
 (function () { console.log('Hello World') })()     // 'Hello World'
 ```